Local Fiber Farm Market at the Sheep Shed – Pittstown NJ

 Source: https://www.lancasterfarming.com/news/main_edition/new-jersey-addresses-shortage-of-veterinarians/article_f2d83860-e77c-51a0-8a68-111a86cf6cb9.html

-NJ Fibershed Blanket Project – Blankets For Sale
+NJ Fibershed Blanket Project

-The background story below – to purchase go to my online store.
+The background story below – purchase here.

 The NJ Fibershed Blanket measures 78″ x 58″ (2m x 1.47 m) and weighs 2.5 lb (1.13 kg).
 The blanket price is $325.
 Purchase in my online shop.